fhir-fi/finnish-base-profiles/input/pagecontent/index.md

-### Welcome to the Finnish FHIR Base Profiles Specification

 This implementation guide specifies the Finnish FHIR base profiles.

 {% include cross-version-analysis-inline.xhtml %} There is no plan yet to base this implementation